Ensembl/ensembl-compara/README.md

 dependencies](https://github.com/Ensembl/ensembl/blob/master/cpanfile) and
 [ours](cpanfile).

-### API to access HAL alignments (progressive-Cactus)
+### API to access HAL alignments from Cactus

 If working with HAL files, additional setup is required.
-There are several ways of installing the dependencies.
+There are several ways. of installing the dependencies, depending on which version of Cactus you are using: progressive-Cactus (old name) or Cactus (new name)

-#### Complete installation of progressive-Cactus
+#### Complete installation of progressive-Cactus (old version)

-Follow this procedure if you intend to run the cactus aligner.
-If Cactus is already installed on your system, you can directly jump to the section about setting up the API.
-Otherwise, do this:
+Follow this procedure if you intend to run the old version of Cactus aligner (aka progressive-cactus).
+If this version of Cactus is already installed on your system, you can directly jump to the section about [setting up the API](#setting-up-the-api).
+Otherwise, follow the steps below:

 	git clone https://github.com/glennhickey/progressiveCactus.git
 	cd progressiveCactus